 I received news yesterday that my debut poetry chapbook, Wolf Skin, won the Science Fiction Poetry Association’s 2015 Elgin Chapbook Award!
 The award honors the best speculative poetry chapbook published in 2013-2014.
 I was honored to be nominated, and I’m just plain thrilled to win!
 I’ve been writing speculative poetry since I was a kid, and I’m amazed to have… Read More Wolf Skin Wins 2015 Elgin Chapbook Award

 Check out the beautiful cover of the Fall 2014 issue of Philadelphia Stories!
 I’m excited to see my story, “Camille,” second-place winner of the 2014 Marguerite McGlinn National Prize for Fiction, featured along with the first- and third-place stories.

 I was thrilled to discover today that my novel-in-progress has received a 2013 Sustainable Arts Foundation Promise Award!
-Set in 12th century Germany and the present-day United States, ‘The Book of Gothel’ speculates about the historical roots of some of our most beloved European folktales.
+Set in 12th century Germany and present-day New Orleans, ‘The Book of Gothel’ speculates about the historical roots of some of our most beloved European folktales.
 The grant will fund my trip to the Black Forest this summer to research… Read More ‘The Book of Gothel’ wins Sustainable Arts Award